pytek-io/rmy/docs/basics.rst

     if __name__ == "__main__":
         with rmy.create_sync_client("localhost", 8080) as client:
-            remote_greeter: Greeter = client.fetch_remote_object()
+            proxy_greeter: Greeter = client.fetch_remote_object()
             while True:
                 print('Enter your name:')
                 name = input()
-                print(remote_greeter.greet(name))
+                print(proxy_greeter.greet.eval(name))

-The `remote_greeter` object returned by `fetch_remote_object` is a proxy object which has the *almost* same interface as the one that is being shared which is therefore type-hinted as `Greeter`.
-As a sharp reader would have noticed the `greet` method is an asynchronous method which we call synchronously.
-This is because of the fact we connected through a synchronous client which will convert all exposed methods to synchronous.
-Conversely an asynchronous client, returned by `create_async_client` will convert all methods into asynchronous.
-Those implicit conversions from synchronous to asynchronous methods and vice-versa will rightfully cause linters to choke.
-One either can use `as_sync`, `as_async` as decorators or simple adapter methods to keep them happy.
+The `proxy_greeter` object returned by `fetch_remote_object` is a `Greeter` object which can be used to invoke methods on the shared instance living in the server process.
+To be exposed a method needs to be decorated with the relevant decorator.
+In this case we used `remote_async_method` to expose an asynchronous method.
+The `eval` method is used to evaluate the result of the remote call synchronously since we used a synchronous client.
+An asynchronous client, returned by `create_async_client` will allow to invoke all methods asynchronously using `wait` method intead.
+Note that both `eval` and `wait` methods will automatically expose the same signature as the original method allowing linters to highlight any discrepancy.

 Exception handling
 ------------------

-Remote procedure calls either be used to query or compute something or on to trigger some actions remotely.
-In both cases the caller will want to know if the remote call did complete successfully, that is whether it raised an exception or not.
-This is why RMY will always re-raise any exception locally.
+RMY will always return remote call results or re-raise any exceptions locally if any.
 For example if we modify the `greet` method as follows.

 .. code-block:: python

-    class Greeter:
+    class Greeter(rmy.BaseRemoteObject):

+        @rmy.remote_async_method
-        async def greet(self, name):
+        async def greet(self, name: str):
             if not name:
                 raise ValueError("Name cannot be empty")
             return f"{self.greet} {name}!"